 Modern slots use sophisticated, digitally-driven random number generators to determine the outcome of each spin – but mechanical slots have been around a lot longer than the microchip.

 How Do Mechanical Slots Work Without Random Number Generators?

-Back in the early twentieth century when mechanical slots were first making an impact on the world, a complex mechanism was used to set reels spinning and make them come to a halt.
+Back in the early twentieth century when mechanical slots were first making an impact on the world, a complex mechanism was used to get mechanical slots going, their reels spinning and then coming to a halt.
 Catches, control cams, spring-mounted cam plates and kicker paddles worked in harmony with one another to ensure that every spin saw the reels spin fast and then stop, one by one, to make each outcome as exciting as possible.

 Were the Outcomes Genuinely Random?